 The amount included in retained earnings includes accumulated profits and reduced by dividends, and also include transfers of share premium.
 Dividends are recognised as a liability and deducted from equity when they are approved by the Company's shareholders.
 Dividends for the year that are approved after the reporting date are dealt with as an event after the reporting date.
 Retained earnings may also include effect of changes in accounting policy as may be required by the standard's transitional provisions.

 Finance income

-Finance income include interest income on loans due from related parties, net foreign exchange gain and gain on foreign currency exchange forward contracts.
+Finance income include interest income on loans due from related parties, interest income on bank deposits and net foreign exchange gain.
 Interest income is recognised as it accrues, using the effective interest rate method.

 Finance expense